How to Get a $5,000 Personal Loan

 Can I get a $5,000 loan as a non-U.S. citizen or visa holder?

-It's possible but more challenging.
-Lenders typically require a valid Social Security number or ITIN, proof of income, a verifiable U.S. address, and sometimes a minimum remaining visa validity.
-A co-signer who is a U.S. citizen or permanent resident greatly improves your odds.
+Yes, though the process is a bit more demanding.
+Lenders will typically require a valid Social Security Number (SSN) or ITIN, proof of steady income, a verifiable U.S. address, and a visa that remains valid for the duration of the loan term.
+Applying with a co-signer who is a U.S. citizen or permanent resident will significantly boost your approval odds.

 What protections do I have if I can't repay due to job loss or illness?